-Where to see the baobabs in Madagascar?
+Where to see baobab trees in Madagascar?

-Avenue des Baobabs | An iconic roadtrip
+Avenue des Baobabs | An iconic road trip

 How to get to Avenue des Baobabs?